hqyeyeye/A-dynamic-programming-model-for-tranportation-problems-with-safety-criteria/README.md

 The significant factors that substantially impact the risk are weather and traffic.
 In the Markov Decision Process (MDP), we utilized an internal factor related to driver fatigue, denoted as "g" in our code and referred to as driver degradation in our paper.
 In other words, the driver's performance will change based on the amount of time and conditions of driving, eventually impacting the level of risk.
 Furthermore, the rest stop could help alleviate driver fatigue to reduce the risk.
 The main difference between autonomous driving and human driving is the absence of fatigue in autonomous driving.
 We utilized a constant driver degradation (g_0) in the autonomous driving model.

-# This project includes several files you need to run the model:
+# To run the human driving model, here are related files:
-The file named model.py is used to build the MDP model;
+The file valueiteration.py includes the code for the value iteration process utilized to determine the optimal policy for our Markov Decision procedure (MDP) model.
+The file also contains variables about the MDP model for human driving, such as the state, action, transition function, and others.
+To track and analyze the changing value of results across various stages, you can use the valueiteration_write.py script;
-The file valueiteration.py contains the code for the value iteration process used to find the optimal policy for our Markov Decision Process (MDP) model.
-If you wish to store the results and observe how the value changes over stages, you can utilize valueiteration_write.py.
+The "state.py" file is used to define the variables regarding the MDP model;